Skip to content

 time_complexity.rb

-Exponential order growth is extremely rapid and is commonly seen in exhaustive search methods (brute force, backtracking, etc.).
-For large-scale problems, exponential order is unacceptable, often requiring dynamic programming or greedy algorithms as solutions.
+Exponential order growth is very rapid and is common in exhaustive methods (brute force search, backtracking, etc.).
+For problems with large data scales, exponential order is unacceptable and typically requires dynamic programming or greedy algorithms to solve.

-In contrast to exponential order, logarithmic order reflects situations where "the size is halved each round."
-Given an input data size \(n\), since the size is halved each round, the number of iterations is \(\log_2 n\), the inverse function of \(2^n\).
+In contrast to exponential order, logarithmic order reflects the situation of "reducing to half each round".
+Let the input data size be \(n\).
+Since it is reduced to half each round, the number of loops is \(\log_2 n\), which is the inverse function of \(2^n\).

 time_complexity.py